ideftbuild/apc-deputy-landing/README.md

-# APC Deputy Landing Page
+# APC National Deputy Secretary General Landing Page

 A modern, responsive political campaign landing page built with vanilla React, Tailwind CSS, and CDN-loaded dependencies.
 This single-page application showcases the candidacy of Ibrahim Komkanda Bangura for National Deputy Secretary General of the All People's Congress (APC) in Sierra Leone.